collinsnwammuo/Wireshark-projects/TCP Handshake/README.md

   |---[ACK]------->|   "Acknowledged.
 Connection closed."
 ```

-Understanding this flow is essential for a SOC analyst as almost every network attack involves manipulating TCP behaviour (SYN floods, RST injection, port scans, etc.).
+Understanding this flow is essential for a SOC analyst — almost every network attack involves manipulating TCP behaviour in some way, whether that's SYN floods, RST injection, or port scanning.

 ---

-## 🔬 Methodology
+## 🔬 How I Did It

 ### Traffic Generation
-Generated a clean HTTP request from Kali Linux to trigger a full TCP session:
+I generated a clean HTTP request from Kali to trigger a full TCP session:
 ```bash
 curl http://example.com
 ```
+I chose `curl` over a browser because it produces a single, clean TCP stream with no background noise — much easier to analyse as a first exercise.

 ### Capture Method
 - Interface: `eth0`
-- Capture filter: none (captured all traffic, filtered in Wireshark post-capture)
+- Capture filter: none — I captured everything and filtered inside Wireshark afterwards
 - Duration: Single HTTP request + response

-### Key Display Filters Used
+### Wireshark Filters I Used

 ```wireshark
 tcp                                          # Show all TCP traffic